ml4/example-sentinel-vault/README.md

 policies             ["accounting_policy" "default"]
 ```

-Now login with the token and confirm the policy attached is the accounting_policy:
+Now login with the token and confirm the policy attached is the `accounting_policy`:

 ```bash
 $ vault login